Tom, it’s great to have you on the show.

 James Schramko is amazing.
 I’m always talking highly of James.
 He’s got Silver Circle.
 He’s also got his SuperFastBusiness.
 I find it difficult to find good masterminds and good people to trust and mentors to trust.
 With James, it’s been one of those no-brainers.
 I’ve been with him for several years.
 Having that sounding board and someone who’s got that insight.
 The ability to be able to share the right advice at some points, knowing you as well and where I’m at have been really valuable for me.
 James is phenomenal.

 I’ve had him on this show.
-I’ve had him on my other show on The Optimized Geek.
+I’ve had him on my other show on Get Yourself Optimized.
 Those are must-read episodes.

 He’s fantastic.
 I’m part of Baby Bathwater.
 I’ve only been to one event and I’m new into that arena.
 Hollis has been a close contact for a while.
 It’s an exciting group to be part of.
 I found it difficult with masterminds sometimes.
 I feel sometimes you can get to masterminds and it’s the same conversations and it doesn’t necessarily seem to progress too fast.
 It feels like what you went there for ends up being a regurgitation of other things you may have seen before and it’s not huge insights.
 It’s the opposite of what I get with James.
 James has always got new insights for me, which are really valuable.
 The Baby Bathwater group that I’m part of, that’s been something that’s been eye-opening and gets me to think in different ways, which is what I need sometimes.